GaloisHLee/ForPlay/README.md

 # ForPlay
-This a repo for some great works finished by my team or my self.
+This a repo for some great works finished by my team or myself.